 Merce Font is a classical guitarist from Barcelona, Spain.

-She began her studies at the Escola de Música Sant Gervasi in Barcelona, where she made her concert debut having passed all four elementary courses in just two years.
+She began her studies at the Escola de Música Sant Gervasi in Barcelona, where she completed all four elementary courses and the six professional courses in just four years.
 Already active as a solo and chamber recitalist she continued her training with Bosnian concert guitarist Alen Garagic.

 In 2012 she commenced study with the renowned Italian artist Professor Carlo Marchione in Maastricht.
 As an undergraduate, she attended masterclasses with many leading peformers including Ricardo Gallén, Marco Socías, Margarita Escarpa, Adriano del Sal, Andrea de Vitis, Jerome Ducharme, Lorenzo Micheli, Duo Montenegrin, Paul Galbraith and Zoran Dukic.

 Under the tutelage of Goran Krivokapić, she completed her master’s degree in Classical Guitar performance at Luca School of Arts in Leuven, Belgium.

 Merce has performed many solo and chamber music recitals across Europe.
 In 2020 the Irish composer Andrew Shiels dedicated his suite in three movements entitled Quarantine to Merce, premiered the 3rd of July 2020.

 Besides from her activity as a performer, she runs the MFA Online Guitar Academy giving private classical guitar tuition all across the globe.
 She also publishes new works for classical guitar every month through MarchioneMusic Editions, creates content for other musicians in form of vlogs and tutorials on her YouTube channel as well as running her own recording studio.

 Read more about my pogram and concert booking:

 As some of you might know, I currently play a Daniele Chiesa (www.danielechiesa.com).
 What you might not know is the particularities of this beautiful instrument.